HelpGiveThanks/Help/helpScreenText/actionlog-specific-action.md

 ?.
 Click the ? to open help window.
 30. Start times for the timer specified 32 during the selected day 36.
 Plain text = am, italics = pm, and underline = at least a day later, which in this example would be 7/24 or later.
 31. Chunks of time the timer specified 32 was active during the selected day 36.
 Before time is assigned to a specific action it has a yellow      a       (luminosity 97%) background.
-White-text  b  time chunks are assigned, but not t o the current specific-action�s total time  c   .
+White-text  b  time chunks are assigned, but not t o the current specific-action's total time  c   .
-Green (luminosity 75%) d  highlighted times have been added to the current specific-action�s total time  e  .
+Green (luminosity 75%) d  highlighted times have been added to the current specific-action's total time  e  .
 See  23.
 Click on assigned times  b  or   d    to unassign them  f   , or to go to their specific actions   g   .
-32. Current timer�s label.
+32. Current timer's label.
 33. Bar indicates day selected.
 34. Note field.
 Click to add/edit.
 35. Date of a day record.
-36. Timer�s total time for a day.
+36. Timer's total time for a day.

 Tag Window: Tag
 remember-tags and group-tags
 37. Moves focus to Timer window.
 38. Moves focus to Specific Actions window (above left).
 39. Activates specific-action status tags and group tags menu.
 Turns green (light gray) when this tag menu is selected.
 40. Activates specific-action group tags order menu.
 Turns green (light gray) when this tag menu is selected.
 41. Activates specific-action group tags find menu.
 Turns green (light gray) when this tag menu is selected.
 ?.
 Help window this button opens.
 42. Editable explanation text for tags below 45 .
 Click on them to change text.
 By default these tags are about how often you want to remember specific actions, with those you need to remember most often sorted to the top of the specific action window  1  .
 43. Click to reset explanation and tags to defaults shown in screen shot above.
 44. Adds selected tag to specific action record.
 Turns green (light gray) if the specific action record you are on is tagged with this tag.
 45. Editable set of tags for grouping specific action records.
 By default they are about how frequently you feel the need to remember their existence.
 The dates will go away if you change the spelling of weekly or monthly.
 Dates shown are first day of the current week and first day of next month.
 You must click the refresh button 43 to see the current dates.
-46. Current timer�s label.
+46. Current timer's label.
 47. Creates a new specific-actions group tag.
 48. Deletes a group after insuring that you really want to delete it.
 See 10a   far right.
 Groups in use cannot be deleted.